cgrundman/nuclear-magnetic-resonance/README.md

 ## Pattern Recognition

 The next task is to take the now processed NMR data, and classify it into a material.
 This is done by exposing a neural network model to many examples and training it to guess the material.

-test
+In machine learning, this is a classification problem.